sir-larsen/PROG2006-assingment1-Haskell/README.md

 * Contains the pure functions

 ## Time logging
-Thinking about various problems and designs: 7-12 hours\n searching for things: 4-7 hours\n
+Thinking about various problems and designs: 7-12 hours

+searching for things: 4-7 hours

-Own coding/documenting: ~25 hours\n
+Own coding/documenting: ~25 hours

 ## Collaboration and sources
 Discussed some of the problems with Sander Fuhr